 Volcanic Activity, Craters, Lava Tree Forest

-From the Hilo Airport Helipad we’ll see massive Mauna Kea and Mauna Loa mountains in the distance (when weather permits) as we fly to active volcano activity (the National Park restricts all aerial tours over Kilauea Crater) PLUS go on to see spectacular waterfalls on the upper Wailuku River, and view the Hilo Bayfront.
+From the Hilo Airport Helipad we’ll see massive Mauna Kea and Mauna Loa mountains in the distance (when weather permits) as we fly to active volcano activity (the National Park restricts all aerial tours over Kilauea Crater) PLUS we will show you around the new eruption area of figure 8.

 Aprox.
 60 Minute Tour